jenkinsci/workflow-remote-loader-plugin/README.md

 ## Usage

-The plugin adds a global `fileLoader` DSL variable, which provides methods for loading Workflow objects from remote sources.
+The plugin adds a global `fileLoader` DSL variable, which provides methods for loading Pipeline objects from remote sources.

 ### Available methods